marcinduma/LTRCLD-2557/docs/use-case1.md

     7 packets transmitted, 0 received, 100% packet loss, time 6134ms
     student@VM-AZ-01:~$

 It doesnt work, what is expected as we didn't connect our two EPGs via contract.
-So even they are part of the same VRF, they are not able to communicate, as exactly same principles as on ACI applies.
+So even they are part of the same VRF, they are not able to communicate, as exactly same principles as on on-premises ACI applies.

 **Let's add contract to allow communication.**